Netflix/dispatch/docs/admin-guide/administration/server.md

 By default, the config is read from environment variables or `.env` files.

 {% hint style="info" %}
+All config items prefixed with `VITE_` are envvars for the Vue frontend.
+These variables are used only during the building of the javascript bundle.
+See [here](https://vitejs.dev/guide/env-and-mode.html) for details.
+You will want to include these variables in `src/dispatch/static/dispatch/.env` during build time.
+{% endhint %}

+{% hint style="info" %}
 In general, do not include any quotation marks when adding configuration values.
 {% endhint %}